Sikm8z/ALIS/README.md

 Split Phase Pattern: Implemented by separating the code into an I/O driver phase and a clean parsing phase (Refactoring, Martin Fowler).[^1]

-Hexagonal Architecture Concepts: Isolating the core logic from direct dependencies on external factors like physical hard drive formats.[^2]

 ISO 8601: Enforcing standard temporal markers (YYYY-MM-DD) for relational query optimisation.[^3]

 [^1]: Fowler, M. (2018).
 Refactoring: Improving the Design of Existing Code (2nd ed.).
 Addison-Wesley.
-[^2]: Cockburn, A. (2005).
-Hexagonal Architecture (Ports and Adapters).
-Alistair.Cockburn.us.
 [^3]: International Organization for Standardization.
 (2019).
 ISO 8601-1:2019 Date and time — Representations for information interchange.